— Deadline for 2018 Proposals is March 31st 2018 —

 I. GRANTING GUIDELINES FOR YOUTH AT RISK PROGRAMS

 Grant recipients are required by law to be qualified donees as described by the Income Tax Act.
 The Foundation therefore cannot make grants to individuals, for-profit organizations, or not-for-profit organizations that are not registered Canadian charities or qualified donees.
 Ontario law further restricts grants to registered Canadian charities only.

 - Application Procedure

-The Foundation will consider proposals from qualified applicants whose needs fall within the Foundation’s granting criteria as outlined in the mission statement.
+The Foundation will consider proposals from qualified applicants whose needs fall within the Foundation’s granting criteria as outlined in our mission statement.
 (Please note youth are considered to be in the age group 13-20 years.)

 The W.C.
 Kitchen Family Foundation has a two-step procedure, beginning with a Letter of Inquiry, which should contain the following: